- Politics and Social Issues»

 Does the U.S. Constitution Mention God?

 There is no mention of God (or Creator or any other term used for God or a God-like entity) in the Constitution.
-This was not an inconsequential accidental mission; it was a deliberate important omission.
+This was not an inconsequential accidental omission; it was a deliberate important omission.

 Religious wars had wreaked havoc upon Europe for centuries.
 The monarchs of Europe used God as an excuse to wage war and to fight bloody battles of succession.
 Protestants and Catholics were slaughtering each other for political power.